tristanlatr/WPWatcher/README.md

 Other arguments will simply overwrite config values like `--url URL [URL ...]` or  `--verbose`.

-See complete list of supported arguments in the sction *Command arguments* bellow.
+See complete list of supported arguments in the sction *Full configuration options* bellow or use `wpwatcher --help`

 #### Notes
 - The script will automatically try to delete all temp `wpscan` files in `/tmp/wpscan` before starting scans
 - You might want to use `--ff` (fail fast) when you're setting up and configuring the script.
 Abort scans when WPScan fails, useful to troubleshoot.
 - All messages are printed to `stdout`.
 - WPWatcher store a database of reports and compare reports one scan after another to notice for fixed issues and implement `resend_emails_after` config .
 Default location is `~/.wpwatcher/wp_reports.json`.
-Set `wp_reports=null` in the config to disable the storage of the json file, the database will still be stored in memory when using `--daemon`.
+Set `wp_reports=null` in the config to disable the storage of the Json file, the database will still be stored in memory when using `--daemon`.

 ### Return non zero status code if :
 - One or more WPScan command failed